monadius/vscode-hol-light/README.md

 The extension does not start a HOL Light REPL automatically.
 Whenever any command which interacts with HOL Light is invoked, a dialog will appear where a script for starting a HOL Light session should be selected.
 One possible choice is to select `hol.sh` from the HOL Light directory.
 Any other script can also be selected (e.g., `dmtcp_restart_script.sh` if DMTCP checkpointing is used).

+## IntelliSense Support

+This extension provides autocompletion for items defined in the HOL Light `Help` directory.
+In order to enable this feature, it is necessary to set the path to a HOL Light directory.
+This path can be set by either editing the configuration option `hol-light.path` or by using the `HOL Light: Set HOL Light Path` command.

 ## Commands

 All commands can be invoked from the command palette or by pressing the corresponding keyboard shortcuts.